 You already know that dolphins are smart.
 But did you know that they even have their own names?
-One 2013 study published in the Proceedings of the National Academy of Sciences found that bottlenose dolphins develop specific whistles for one another.
+One 2013 study published in PNAS found that bottlenose dolphins develop specific whistles for one another.

 Reindeer eyes turn blue in the winter.

 Reindeers have beautiful baby blues—but only in the winter!
 According to the Biotechnology and Biological Sciences Research Council, "the eyes of Arctic reindeer change color through the seasons from gold to blue, adapting to extreme changes of light levels in their environment."
 The change in color impacts how light is reflected through the animals' retina, and improves their vision.

 Giraffes have black tongues.

 Scientists believe that it's so they don't get sunburns while they eat.
 The animals' tongues are also around 20 inches long.

 Alligators will let manatees swim ahead of them.